-The Southern Region has the highest proportion of poor households compared to the other two regions in the country.
-Using IHS data, 68.1 percent of the population in the Southern Region were poor as compared to 62.8 percent for the Central Region and 62.5 percent for the Northern Region.
-The Southern Region's poverty situation can partly be explained mainly by migration into the Region and by the small size of cropland holdings per capita estimated at 0.176 hectares compared to 0.257 hectares and 0.256 hectares for Central and Northern regions respectively.
+The Southern Region has relatively the highest proportion of the poor compared to the other two regions in the country.
+Using the IHS data, 68.1 percent of the population in the Southern Region are poor as compared to 62.8 percent for the Central Region and 62.5 percent for the Northern Region.
+The Southern Region's poverty situation can partly be explained by the small size of cropland holdings per capita estimated at 0.176 hectares compared to 0.257 hectares and 0.256 hectares for Central and Northern regions respectively.